henriquebecker91/masters/codes/rb/batch_experiment/README.md

 ## Examples

 After installing the gem, you will have a examples folder (/home/YOUR_USER/.gem/ruby/RUBY_VERSION/gems/batch_experiment-GEM_VERSION/examples).
-The sample_batch.rb gives you a good ideia of how to use #batch (no csv creation).
-The example_batch.rb together with the lib/batch_experiment/sample_extractors.rb gives a good ideia of how to use #experiment with multiple commands and extractors (csv creation).
+The sample_batch.rb gives you a good ideia of how to use ::batch (no csv creation).

 ```ruby
 #!/bin/ruby